 Austin library has a collection of ebooks available for students.
 See Mrs. Collins for passwords.

-Austin students can also download ebooks and audio books from the public library.
+Austin students can also download ebooks and audio books from the district ebook collection.

-Students will need their library card ID number (not the same as student ID) and PIN number.
+Students will need their student ID number and a password.